 Winning Engagement through Inclusion

 The importance of including government stakeholders in the decision making process is clear.
-This spirit of inclusion will facilitate compromise and ease communication throughout your project.
+This spirit of inclusion will facilitate compromise and ease communication throughout your government website design project.
 Finally, it will also make it much easier for you to develop a solution that engages every stakeholder.
 The result?
 Increased buy-in, trust, and the ultimate success of your government web project.